a-kossakowski/breast_cancer_gene_expression_analysis/README.md

 Statistical analysis of gene expression in breast cancer cells to identify and model the impact of drug treatments

 ## Overview
 This project aims to analyze gene expression data from breast cancer cells treated with different types and dosages of drugs.
-The primary focus is to identify genes whose expression is significantly altered by the treatments and to model these changes using statistical methods like Pearson correlation and linear regression.
+The primary focus is to identify genes whose expression is significantly altered by the treatments and to model these changes using statistical methods like Pearson correlation.

 ## Biological Background
 <details>